basselkhal/Othello-project/README.md

  number of nodes that need to be searched.
  3. Alpha-beta pruning with iterative deepening (depth is increased iteratively in the search tree until the timing constraints are violated)
+# Heuristics
+ Use at least one of the below or a combination of all of them.
+Refer to the paper here to learn how those heuristics are calculated.
+ 1. Mobility
+ 2. Coin Parity
+ 3. Corners Captured
+ 4. Stability
 # The GUI
  You will need to create a GUI that allows for human vs. human, human vs. computer, and computer vs. computer gameplay.